bonitasoft/bonita-doc/README.md

 #### Resources (Images)

 All images must be placed in the **md/images** folder, whatever the version is.
 It is due to the fact that the application site resolve images from the root folder.

+#### Table of content

+A table of content is automatically added on each page.
+It will be place right before the first h2 title.

+Automatically generated ToC includes links to h2 and h3 titles.

 ### Simple view